Spiderpig86/GSearch/README.md

 # GSearch
-A lightning fast portable library for fetching Google autocomplete suggestions with a 6kb footprint.
+A lightning fast, portable library for fetching Google autocomplete suggestions at just 6kb.

 ## Setting Up
 After downloading the library, add it to the application's references.